Knoblauchpilze/galactic-sovereign/README.md

 ## Process to install

-The following sections describe how to setup the local postgre server to be able to host the databases needed by the project.
+The following sections describe how to setup the local postgres server to be able to host the databases needed by the project.
 This includes:

 - altering the postgres password if needed
 - setting up the database